 Marquet argues that the rigid organisational structure that existed on his submarine was stifling good decision making, and that by empowering leaders within his hierarchy, he was able to rectify this.
 For those who prefer a more democratic or laissez-faire approach to leadership, the book makes for interesting reading, while the concept of developing leaders within your team is a key leadership skill in itself.

-‘The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers’ (Ben Horowitz)
+‘The Hard Thing About Hard Things’ (Ben Horowitz)

 Curated from Horowitz's earlier collection of self-exploratory blog posts, The Hard Thing About Hard Things is an intriguing insight into off-the-cuff leadership.
 Written by one of Silicon Valley's most influential venture capitalists, it focuses on the struggles of managing growing teams, hiring the right people and navigating the conflict of office politics – all in a dynamic and real-time narrative manner.

 For those who are learning how to lead as they go, this book will likely ring true on a lot of points – and provide a wide variety of timely advice.

 ‘The Culture Code’ (Daniel Coyle)